-This is my newbie understanding about how the relationship between the first sector of the kernel and the boot process...(thanks riel, zinx, weasel and DrNick for explaination).
+This is my newbie understanding about how the relationship between the first sector of the kernel and the boot process...(thanks riel, zinx, weasel and DrNick for explanation).

 The first 512 bytes (a sector) of the kernel was originally functioning as a boot sector (loader).
-However, in the recent version, that sector is replaced with code that display
+However, in the recent version, that sector is replaced with code that displays

 - ascii "Direct booting from floppy is no longer supported.\r\n"

 - ascii "Please use a boot loader program instead.\r\n"

 - ascii "Remove disk and press any key to reboot . . .\r\n"